 Aboriginal Court Worker Program

-The purpose of the Aboriginal Court work Program is to help Aboriginal people in conflict with the criminal justice system obtain fair, equitable, culturally-sensitive treatment.
+The purpose of the Indigenous Courtwork Program is to help Indigenous people involved in the criminal justice system to obtain, fair, just, equitable and culturally relevant treatment.

-- Assist Aboriginal people to understand their right to speak on their own behalf or to request legal counsel; and, to better understand the nature of the charges against them and the philosophy and functioning of the criminal justice system;
+- Assist Indigenous people to understand their right to speak on their own behalf or to request legal counsel; and, to better understand the nature of the charges against them and the philosophy and functioning of the criminal justice system;

 All Aboriginal people in conflict with the law in Canada are eligible to receive Court work services regardless of their status, age or residency.